 Yes, it is hung for 10-12 days in our butcher’s cool room.

-What ingredients are used in the gluten free sausages?
+What ingredients are used in the gluten free sausages or corned beef?

 Gluten Free Sausage ingredients are; Rice flour, salt, mineral salt (451), preservative 223(sulphite), Dehydrated vegetables, colour (160c), herb and spice extracts, canola oil, flavor, Enhancer (635).
 These make up our meal which is only added in small amounts to keep the sausages from quickly expiring.
 We also do not fill our sausages with fillers – which means you are getting a traditional country style meat sausage with a small amount of meal for flavor – not something that barely contains any meat like in the shops!

 If I am allergic to all preservatives can I order bespoke sausages?